Protecting qudit operations from noise by continuous dynamical decoupling: GCDD for an atomic qutrit

 using Eq.~\eqref{orderOmega} we find that

-Hence, using large detunings as in Eq.~\eqref{abs-Delta_s}, we end up with an effective Hamiltonian (explained below) that can have its magnitude as in Eq.~\eqref{Omega-squared-over-abs-Delta_s}, flexibly above the minimal requirement of Eq.~\eqref{orderomega0} for the GCDD method to work, as we have discussed above.
+Hence, using large detunings as in Eq.~\eqref{abs-Delta_s}, we end up with an effective Hamiltonian (explained below) that can have its magnitude as in Eq.~\eqref{Omega-squared-over-abs-Delta_s},flexibly above the minimal requirement of Eq.~\eqref{orderomega0} for the GCDD method to work, as we have discussed above.
+We notice that the values for $|\Delta_{s}|$ associated to Eq.~\eqref{abs-Delta_s} are consistent with the rotating wave-approximation used to obtain Eq.~\eqref{Hint(t)} since they are much smaller than the transition frequency $\omega_{e}-\omega_{g}$ and the laser frequencies $\omega_s$.

 Now, let us write the interaction-picture state as

 since $|\psi_{I}(t)\rangle \in\mathscr{H}_{4}$.
 We can introduce the following projection operators:

 and